-The latest and greatest games are demanding on both your pocket and your system.
-As specifications rise, it is difficult for gamers on a budget to keep up-to-date.
+The latest and greatest games are demanding on both your wallet and your system.
+As specifications rise, it is difficult for gamers on a budget to keep up to date.

 However, budget gaming GPUs don’t force you into a low-resolution, blurry-pixel past.
 Far from it, in fact.
 A budget graphics card is no longer a barrier to enjoying some of the best games on offer.
-Without further ado, here are six of the best budget graphics cards for your system.

 The Best Budget Graphics Cards

 Furthermore, it depends on what you want to play and how you want to play it.
-Some of the best graphics cards will still max out the settings on some of the latest games, while others are better suited to slightly older games.
+Some of the best budget graphics cards will still max out the settings on some of the latest games, while others are better suited to slightly older games.
 Though you won’t have to reach in your ancient back catalog of games, that’s for sure.
 (Though I highly encourage such activity.)

 Without further ado, and in no particular order, here are the six best budget graphics cards for cheap gaming.